suit-wg/information-model/draft-ietf-suit-information-model.md

 An identifier that describes which iteration of the manifest format is contained in the structure.

-This element is REQUIRED and MUST be present in order to allow devices to identify the version of the manifest data model that is in use.
+This element is REQUIRED in order to allow devices to identify the version of the manifest data model that is in use.

 ## Manifest Element: Monotonic Sequence Number {#element-sequence-number}